 - Does the URL use hyphens to separate words, as opposed to underscores?

 To go along with URL structure, you should review each page of content on your website.
 When doing so, address questions such as:

-- Is the content 100 percent unique, both when compared to other pages on your website and other websites in general?
+- Is the content 100 percent unique when compared to other pages on your website and other websites in general?

 - Is the content valuable in terms of the user experience?

-- Is the content of the highest quality in regards to grammar and spelling?
+- Is the content of the highest quality with grammar and spelling?

 - Is the content easy to read?

 Search Engine Land does a great job breaking down the correlation between content and search engine success.

 Like on-site optimization, the things you do off your website are essential to your search engine rankings.

 While there are many aspects of off-site optimization, three deserve your most attention.
 Let’s examine each one: